Michael-Alvear-Pro-Coder/Data-Mining-German-Credit-Data/README.md

 # KMeans-and-KNN-Analysis-of-Two-Data-Sets
-Using K-Means clustering and KNN classification to mine data from some public data.
+Using K-Means clustering and KNN classification to mine data from some public data sets.

 The data is from the UC Irvine Machine Learning Repository: